 Successfully naturalizing in the United States requires a thorough understanding of the steps involved, and careful preparation at each stage.
-If you or a loved one are considering becoming a U.S. citizen through naturalization, you should contact an experienced immigration attorney who can guide you through each step of the process and protect your legal rights.
-Get connected with a local immigration attorney for a free legal evaluation of your case.
+If you're considering becoming a U.S. citizen through naturalization, you should contact an experienced immigration attorney who can guide you through each step of the process and help you file all the necessary paperwork.

 Contact a qualified immigration attorney to help you with the citizenship process.